cosmos/mainnet/GENESIS.md

 Details about the ceremony can be found [here](GENESIS-CEREMONY.md).

 A total of 67 valid gentx submissions were merged into the `gentx` directory and are included in the recommended genesis state.
+2/3 of these validators by stake will need to come online in order for the network to start.

 # Fundraiser Details